gvwilson/sensibleadventures/arecibo/arecibo.md

 "But---"

 "Now!"
-he bellows,
+he bellows.
-and the guard takes off at a run.
+The guard takes off at a run.

 Fast Rock bares his teeth.
 "Come on."

 They follow the god-king into the desert.
-At first Second Bird thinks he is leading them to the fortress the highlanders built when they first swept down over the valleys, but he walks past it without a glance.
+At first Second Bird thinks he is leading them to the fortress the highlanders built when they first conquered the valley, but he walks past it without a glance.
 That leaves the towers,
-thirteen of them on a ridge looking west, each one built out of stone and the lives of the First People.
+thirteen of them on a ridge looking west, built with stone and the sweat of the First People.

 Others join them.
-Some carry spears,
+Some have spears,
-others with whatever tools they were using when the earth shook.
+others whatever tools they were using when the earth shook.
 Two men have thought to bring a net like the one Fast Rock and his companions used to snare the god-king all those years ago, and an old woman has a pouch of herbs for wounds.

-By the time they reach the towers the god-king has climbed the tallest one.
+By the time they reach the ridge the god-king has climbed the tallest tower.
 "Should we set an ambush?" one of the men carrying the net hisses at Fast Rock.

 The old man snorts.
-"How?"
 There is no way to get above the tower stairs and nothing to hide behind.

-Fast Rock spits on the ground and gestures at the nearest men.
+He gestures at the nearest men.
 "Spread out.
 When he comes down, you three get behind him, but wait for my word.
 We must all attack at once."